peterpot/openath.github.io/standards.md

 Distances for jumps and throws can be stored as decimal numbers.

+There are some standard suffixes which are commonly used in results and rankings:  10.3i to denote indoors, 10.3w to suggest wind-assisted.
+We see this as a presentation layer problem; a good database or rankings system would decompose this to have an 'indoor' or 'wind-assisted' flag.

-## Disciplines
+## Discipline Codes
+If we are exporting the data from an online entry system, or the results of a meeting, we want to use common codes, so that the 400m is always represented the same way.

-We are deliberately avoiding the word 'event', which has too many connotations within athletics, as well as in IT generally.
-For the purpose of this document, we will call 'High Jump' or '100m' <em>disciplines</em>.
+A wise computer scientist once said "There are only two hard problems in computer science - cache invalidation and naming things".
+Never mind the first one - it's really hard to pick names.
+Especially, it's hard to pin down the word "Event".
+I am deliberately avoiding it, as it has too many connotations within athletics, as well as in IT generally.

+For the purpose of THIS DOCUMENT, we will call 'High Jump' or '100m' <em>disciplines</em>.
+By contrast, if you are looking at a programme, the "U13 Girls High Jump first round, Sat 10:35" is more of an "event", in the sense of "something that happens at a point in time".
+We might call the latter 'CompEvent' or 'ProgEvent' (to be discussed)

-We would like to have unambiguous short codes which can be used internally, or as search criteria.
+Anyway, we would like to have unambiguous short codes which can be used internally, or as search criteria.
+We're not going to get the world to switch to them, but at least then people would only have to convert to ONE other standard.

 Our "first stab" is to use the codes from Power of Ten, which appear in the URL search parameters.
-Here are most of the standard athletics events:
+However, we have introduced some slight changes.
+In particular, we don't want the interpretation to depend on the case of a letter.
+So 'm' meaning both Metre and Mile is dangerous.

-    60,100,200,400,800,1500,3000,5000,10000 - track (and other distances for junior races) 2000SC, 3000SC - steeplechase
+    HJ, PV, LJ, TJ, SP, DT, HT, JT, WT - field events 60,100,200,400,800,1500,3000,5000,10000 - track (and other distances for junior races).
+Any raw number is assumed to be a number in metres
-    60H, 80H, 100H, 110H, 200H, 300H, 400H   (and other distances for junior hurdles)
+    60H, 80H, 100H, 110H, 200H, 300H, 400H - number + 'H' denotes hurdles
-    HJ, PV, LJ, TJ, SP, DT, HT, JT, WT - field
+    2000SC, 3000SC - steeplechase
     Dec, Hep, HepI, Pen, PenWt  - multi-events
     20KW, 50KW - walks
-    4x100, 4x400 - track relays
+    4x100, 4x400 - track relays.

-    ZXC - used for cross country, over distances which may not be accurate or comparable.
+The mile is special and of historic importance.
+So, in a programme or set of entries, we suggest to allow

+    MILE  - as it says.

+Moving onto road and cross country, we'd like to suggest a combination of a rough distance measure and a suffix which shows the units.

+    2K, 5k, 10K, 4.5K - distance in kilometers
+    5M, 10M, 2.2M - distance in miles  (NOT metres!)
+    MAR - marathon
+    HM - half marathon

+    5MXC - any of the above plus "XC" denotes cross country.

+It is not necessary to add an XC suffix; this depends on the context.

+As an example, we're taking entries now for a school fundraiser with three races.
+We call them "2K", "5K" and "10K" in the database, and will use those codes as field IDs in the web form, or in a spreadsheet summarising the entries.
+We don't need to add "XC", because they all are.
+They can have more expansive display names like "2K jog-with-the-dog" if desired.

+The advantage of this is that one can compute a very rough speed and thus check if the input given is realistic.
+For example, if you are taking online entries and your code for the Masters XC race is just "XC", you have no way to know if a predicted or actual time of "30.15" is realistic.
+But if you know you are talkin about a 5 mile race, it's pretty clear that 30:15 was intended, and you can either reject or "fix" the input depending on your philosophy.

 The <a href="http://www.iaaf.org/records/toplists/">IAAF web site</a> uses 'slugs' - URL components - such as 'one-mile' and 'high-jump'.
-These are certainly useful.
+These are certainly useful and could be added to a standard.

 There is an issue with using "Discipline" for these events, since UKA/IAAF has already defined the above as "Events".
 The athletics disciplines are Track (includes track and field events), Road, Race Walking and a group of disciplies covering Cross-Country, Trail, Fell/Hill and Mountain (not the same level of standardisation here).

 The short codes will be OK for results but not for instance in competition programmes.
 There it might be better to have standard short descriptions e.g. Shot Put, 100m Hurdles

-### Unusual distances

-Now it gets interesting as there are many ways to do it.

-    Mile  - one mile (assume track)
-    3M, 5M, 10M - precise distance in miles - assume road
-    5K, 10K - assumed to be road; if it was track, we'd use '5000'

-## Competition ##

-A competition is a group of athletics events taking places on one or more dates.
-This can include a series of competitions e.g. a League, possibly with a combined entry fee, and usually with results and places for the series as a whole.

 ## Disability Categories ##

-Need a list and a link to a good explanation
+We need a list and a link to a good explanation

+# Common reference data

+It would be really, really useful if everyone could agree unambiguously on how to refer to clubs and associations, and to venues.
+Our plan for this is as follows:

+ * We will offer an "identity service", giving unique IDs to all the clubs, associations, and venues we can
+ * We will provide a web site making these things easy to find
+ * We will make reasonable efforts to de-duplicate these
+ * We will let people "claim their club" and add extra open information - logos, flags, nicknames, training venues, contact details
+ * These codes and IDs will be OPEN DATA, and anyone is free to use them - downloaded in bulk, or via web forms and APIs

+## Clubs: an example
+Taking clubs as an example:  each club in England and Wales has a unique 8-digit code assigned by England Athletics, in the "Trinity" database.
+These have now been made available as Open Data - many thanks to Engladnd Athletics for this.

+We have taken a database created jointly by Simon Fennel, Peter Kennedy and ourselves with over 3000 athletics organisations, and given each of them a Universally Unique ID (UUID).
+These are a computing standard.
+For example, I hereby decree that my club Thames Hare and Hounds may hereafter be referred to by all and sundry as....drum roll....

+    opentrack_id:  6b2af700-0481-4f73-b9ae-8221ae619b55

+UUIDs are easy to generate and process in all programming languages.
+There are more available than there are atoms in the universe.
+They do have some useful properties.
+They embed a timestamp, so a computer can work out when they were created.
+And practically, they are "evenly spread", so the first 8 characters - 6b2af700 - will almost certainly be good enough to identify that club for practical purposes.
+And you'd probably get away with "6b2a" for quite a while.

+However, we don't expect this to catch on, so we also propose to allocate an opentrack_code on a first-come-first-served basis in each country.
+In sets of results, just about everyone locally refers to Thames Hare and Hounds as...

+    THH

+In a global database, we would prefix these with a country code:

+    GBR/THH

+As a starting point, we have given three letter codes to 40 clubs in the Surrey Cross Country League, based on "common use".
+We suggest that the major leagues also contribute the acronyms they use.

+At a technical level, we feel we could allow codes of up to 5 characters.
+(3 is quite nice for results formatting).
+They should NOT include "/" or "&", as these will cause trouble in URL parameters.
+However, they may offer a "display alternative" formatted any way they like.

+    /rankings_search?club=HW   - GOOD
+    /rankings_search?club=H/W   - BAD, needs escaping
+    /rankings_search?club=TH&H   - BAD, needs escaping, & would mean a new parameter